Autoparallel/ethereum_research/journal/src/poseidon/s-boxes.md

 ## Other kinds of S-boxes
 Substitution boxes (S-boxes) are crucial components in many cryptographic systems, used to perform non-linear transformations on input data.
-While S-boxes like those in the POSEIDON hash function often use mathematical functions such as exponentiation in finite fields, there are various other designs and types of S-boxes used in different cryptographic algorithms.
+While S-boxes like those in the Poseidon hash function often use mathematical functions such as exponentiation in finite fields, there are various other designs and types of S-boxes used in different cryptographic algorithms.
 Some of these include the use of XOR operations, lookup tables, and more complex algebraic constructions.

 - **AES (Advanced Encryption Standard):**